-The European Team Chess Championship 2021 will take place between 11th and 22nd of November at Terme Čatež near Brežice in Slovenia.
+The European Team Chess Championship 2021 will take place between 11 and 22 November at Terme Čatež near Brežice in Slovenia.
 The event is organized by the Chess Federation of Slovenia under the auspices of the European Chess Union (ECU).

 Terme Čatež is a natural and the largest Slovenian health resort, the springs of which were discovered in this area as early as 1797.
 They offer a wide selection of water and sport activities, congress offers and health services.
 The thermal centre is undoubtedly a great location to relax and play chess.
 The official host of the championship is Hotel Spa; accommodation is also available in other hotels, which are part of the Terme Čatež complex.